State Tax Filing Resources

 State Withholding

-The PA Electronic Tax Information and Data Exchange System (e-Tides) online filing system is being retired and users will now use the Pennsylvania Tax Hub (myPATH) portal for managing their accounts.
+The PA Electronic Tax Information and Data Exchange System (e-Tides) online filing system is being retired, and users must now use the Pennsylvania Tax Hub (myPATH) portal to manage their accounts.
 E-Tides is no longer available.
 Please refer to the myPATH Information and Business Taxes pages on the Pennsylvania Department of Revenue (DOR) website for more information.

 Use the facsimile provided by Paychex to report information by enrolling in myPATH to file PA-W3 returns.
 Enter the information provided on your Paychex facsimile return into myPATH.